 7 Cover Letter Mistakes That Get You Deleted in Under 10 Seconds

 Hiring managers aren't reading your cover letter.
-They're scanning it.
-These are the patterns that trigger an immediate delete — and how to fix each one.
+They're scanning it, and their brain is trained to spot certain patterns that trigger an immediate no before they've consciously decided anything.
+Here's what those patterns are, and how to fix them.

 Why Cover Letters Get Rejected Fast

 These 7 mistakes are the ones that trigger that response most reliably.
-Fix them and your letter immediately stands out from 80% of what they receive.
+Fix them and your letter immediately stands out from roughly 80% of what lands in a hiring manager's inbox.

 Mistake 1: Starting With "I Am Writing To..."

-This opener is the most common cover letter line in existence.
-It tells the reader nothing they don't already know.
-They posted the job.
-You applied.
-Obviously you're writing to express your interest.
+This is the most common cover letter opener in existence.
+And it tells the reader absolutely nothing: they posted the job, you applied, of course you're writing to express your interest.
+It's like introducing yourself at a party by saying "I have arrived."

 The fix is simple.
 Start with something specific.
-A result you've achieved, something you noticed about the company, or a one-line description of what you do and what you're looking for.
-Anything that's actually yours.
+A result you've achieved, something you noticed about the company, a one-line description of what you do.
+Anything that's actually yours and couldn't appear in anyone else's letter.

 Mistake 2: Restating Your Resume

 The cover letter isn't a second resume.
-Hiring managers read your resume first.
-If your cover letter just repeats the same information in slightly different words, they'll stop reading it immediately — because it offers nothing new.
+Hiring managers read your resume first, so if your cover letter just repeats the same information in slightly different words, they'll stop reading it immediately.
+It offers nothing new, and they're busy.

 Your cover letter should add context.
-Explain why a specific experience matters.
+Explain why a specific experience matters for this role.
 Give a number that didn't fit in the resume.
-Tell them why this particular company, not just any company.
+Tell them why this company in particular, not just any company in the industry.

 Mistake 3: Writing Too Much

 Long cover letters signal that you don't know what matters.
-If you can't edit yourself down to three short paragraphs, you haven't thought hard enough about what's actually relevant.
+If you can't edit yourself down to three short paragraphs, you haven't thought hard enough about what's actually relevant, and hiring managers can feel that.

 Three paragraphs.
 That's the target.
 Hook, proof, close.
 Under 250 words.
-If you're over that, cut.
-Start by removing any sentence that contains the phrase "I believe" or "I feel".
+If you're over that, start cutting.
+Remove any sentence that contains the phrase "I believe" or "I feel".
+Those are almost always padding.

 Short is hard.
 Do it anyway.